Childcare Exclusion List: Information for Parents

 Flu / Influenza or Influenza-Like Illness (ILI)

-A student with ILI or the flu will be excluded for a fever of 100 degrees F with cough and/or sore throat until he is fever free for at least 24 hours. without any fever medicines.
+A student with the flu will be excluded for a fever of 100 or higher with cough and/or sore throat until he is fever free for at least 24 hours, without any fever medicines.

 German Measles / Rubella / 3 Day Measles